intel/transfer-learning/docs/index.rst

       * Image Classification with 19 models from TFHub
       * Text Classification with 26 models from TFHub
    * PyTorch 1.13.1 or later
-      * Image Classification with 60 models from torchvision
+      * Image Classification with 60 models from Torchvision
       * Text Classification with 4 models from Hugging Face
-      * Image Anomaly Detection with 5 models from torchvision
+      * Image Anomaly Detection with 5 models from Torchvision

 .. figure:: images/features.png
    :scale: 42% %